 Your website is your most important business asset, but if poorly designed, it will cost you revenue (lost customers).
 In contrast, a high-performance website delivers invaluable traffic and, in turn, customers.
 To give you an idea, statistics reveal that nearly 90% of all consumers will shop with a competitor if they’ve had a poor experience on your website.

 Needless to say, the first thing we look at is your website.
 Do you already have one?
 If so, how is it performing?
 If you need a brand new website, we get to work, building.

 Your new site will be built on a robust SEO-rich foundation, with proper site navigation, sales funnels, and enhanced user experience.
 When designed properly, your website will support all your digital marketing efforts, help you rank higher on Google, generate increased organic traffic and revenue, and even save you money over time.

 3. Search Engine Optimization (SEO) for Home Service Contractors

-Think of Google as of today’s newspaper.
-When a local prospect searches online for “contractors near me” or “the best HVAC company in Chicago” what will Google bring up?
+Think of Google as today’s newspaper.
+When a local prospect searches online for “contractors near me” or “the best HVAC company” what will Google bring up?
 In a nutshell, SEO is about ensuring that your company appears on the pages of search engines when prospective customers are looking for the types of goods and services you provide.